paulisch/AndroidStarter/README.md

 # AndroidStarter
-Clean template for a new Android project
+This is a clean template for a new Android project